Category: Standard Operating Procedures

 Get started by presenting the problems that you seek to solve with your change initiatives.
 Make it about the organization rather than yourself.

 Although you need to have the support of everyone in your organization, having champions will help you lead the change management process in different areas.
-They are like your managers that help coordinate activities at the lower level – they will also be responsible for writing your standard operating procedures.
+They are like your managers who help coordinate activities at the lower level – they will also be responsible for writing your standard operating procedures.

 You have to persuade everyone in the organization to follow along with your vision.
 Ordering everyone to adapt to the change plan because you are the boss is not the right approach.
 You’ll get the best outcome if you can convince everyone in your company to share your vision.